When it comes to creating an additional room in the home, one of the first places that springs to mind is the loft.

-Contracting specialist local builders will help save time, effort and money, as well as ensure that you avoid all of the common pitfalls that we see all to often with attic or loft conversions.
+Contracting specialist local builders will help save time, effort and money, as well as ensure that you avoid all of the common pitfalls that we see too often with attic or loft conversions.

 In most instances, you won't need planning permission for your attic conversion, unless the proposed conversion design extends or alters the roof - such as a dormer or mansard loft conversion - or if it fails to comply with specific up-to-date planning restrictions that are in place.
 The Planning Portal provides a useful list of these restrictions.
 You must ensure your attic conversion design is in line with these to ensure you remain compliant.